 This episode was lovingly revisited via Time Travel

-of Deep Space Nine
+in the Star Trek: Deep Space Nine

 Tropes for this episode include:

 - Absentee Actor: George Takei (Sulu) was busy filming the film The Green Berets, so all his lines went to Chekov.

 JONES: After all, my tribbles did put you wise to the poisoned grain, and they did help you to find the Klingon agent.
 You saved a lot of lives that way.